g4klx/MMDVMHost/DMRplus_startup_options.md

 # DMRplus - Startup Options

 ## Introduction
-This file is to give an overview over the Options-parameter in MMDVM.ini [DMR Network]-section.
+This file is to give an overview over the Options-parameter in MMDVMHost.ini [DMR Network]-section.

 ## Example
 You can pull some conection-info at startup to the DMRplus-Network to define the behavior of TS1 and TS2 in DMR-mode.